As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Focus on your most important goals.

-you make sense of your thoughts, needs and situation.
+make sense of your thoughts, needs and situation.

 Build your confidence in yourself and your abilities.